-Accountability To The Community
+Accountability to the Community

 We are committed to efficient practices and the effective, sustainable stewardship of all assets entrusted to us.

-This commitment is demonstrated in the accessibility of our day-to-day operational information and by the professionals, we work with.
+This commitment is demonstrated in the accessibility of our day-to-day operational information and by the professionals we work with.
 As a charitable organization, we comply with all municipal, provincial and federal laws that govern our conduct and practices.

-All staff members must obtain police security clearance and sign a confidentiality agreement.
+Staff accreditation: All staff members must obtain police security clearance and sign a confidentiality agreement.

 Club 36 Adult Day Program: Follows the standards and guidelines developed for Adult Day Programs by Alberta Health Services, Calgary Zone.
 Staff are Certified Personal Care Attendants, Licensed Practical Nurses or Recreation Therapists and must have current first aid certification.

-Affiliated professional codes of ethics: Staff members are often part of other professional associations with additional ethical and accountability standards including:
+Affiliated professional codes of ethics: Staff members are often part of other professional associations with additional ethical and accountability standards, including: